 As one of the largest companies in the lubrication systems industry, Lincoln Industrial leads the industry with technical knowledge and expertise.
 We have more than 100 years of experience in the industry, so we can take on your lubrication projects with ease.
 We are ready to utilize our technical prowess and versatile manufacturing capabilities to satisfy all of your specifications, so give us a call or visit our website to see how we can serve you!

-At Bijur Delimon International, we are devoted to keeping your equipment running smoothly and efficiently.
+At Advanced Fluid Systems, we are devoted to keeping your equipment running smoothly and efficiently.
 As a leader in the design and manufacture of hydraulic lubrications systems, we can create a high quality lubrication solution while still helping you save money.
 Simple or complex, we have the technical expertise and knowledge to find a cost-effective lubricating solution for you!
 Visit our website or call us to learn more about our impressive selection of lubrication systems.

 The two major types of lubrication employed by these systems are grease and oil.
 Grease is a semisolid lubricant that in essence is a combination of mineral or vegetable oil and soap, not animal fat like other types of grease.
 They are utilized in industries that require infrequent lubrication of machines that therefore require a lube that will stay in place a long time.
 Grease, with its greater viscosity, will do just that.
 The other major lubricant is oil, which is a liquid state that does not adhere to surfaces, making it a perfect lube.
 Mineral oils such as petroleum are best for lubrication, because they do not degenerate nearly as quickly as organic oils do.
 Lubrication systems are employed in almost every industry that uses mechanical equipment.
 This includes oilfields, power plants, steel processing companies, the food and beverage industry, printing, mining and industrial manufacturing.
 The need for lubrication is not specific to these large scale production based industries though; many products that are used everyday by the common middle class American require regular lubrication, including cars and computers.